 If you are contemplating entering or expanding your government contracting business, we can help you determine gaps with CMMC (or to achieve a higher level of CMMC) and other DFARS, FAR and CAS requirements, as well as support your implementation of those process.
 We can also help you think about a strategy to increase your opportunities via GSA schedules or other programs.

 As the details of the certification program finalize, Baker Tilly intends to become a certified third-party assessment organization (C3PAO) and, where permitted, we hope to support organizations with their official certification assessments.
+We are also proud to have Matt Gilbert leading our CMMC services.
+He is one of the first certified provisional assessors and was a participant in the CMMC AB’s working groups.

 Our cybersecurity practice uses a variety of technology tools to streamline our service delivery model and make document sharing and requests seamless.
 Our specialists are well versed in methods for facilitating video conferences, teleconference calls and live, online document-sharing sessions to perform CMMC readiness services as efficiently as if we were live on-site.
 You can expect the same quality service, all while minimizing travel expenses and space constraints that can accompany on-site work.